selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 Below this is the Step 1.5 panel, where CRUX should indicate the THCA dataset is ready for export.
 In the step 2 panel there is the Select Tool tab.
-Usually it has the first tool (OncodriveFML) highlighted but when clicked on the menu drops down and OncoDriveCLUSTL can be selected [screenshot 6]
+By default the first tool (OncodriveFML) is selected, but when clicked a drop-down menu appears listing all options, allowing OncoDriveCLUSTL to be selected [screenshot 6].

 .. container:: example-box